ua-gist-open-source/qgis-hurricane/README.md

 - Custom SVG for Hurricane Forecast Location (download from https://upload.wikimedia.org/wikipedia/commons/e/e3/Hurricane_north.svg)

 ## Final Product
 Save your QGIS Project as `sergio-{your netid}.qgs` and commit it to this repo in a new branch called `qgis`.
 Then submit a new PR to merge with master.

-Be sure to tag me in your PR comments by typing `@aaryno` when you submit; that will ensure I get an email with the mention of my github userid.
+Be sure to send the instructor a message in slack with a link to your Pull request to initiate the grading process.